 Data Breaches in the Healthcare Industry: Causes & Preventive Measures

 With data breaches getting reported from every corner of the world every day, people have sort of become desensitized to them.
 But this isn’t good.
-Protection of data, especially in the medical industry, is extremely important as it continues to be the most targeted sector for the cybercriminals.
+The protection of data, especially in the medical industry, is extremely important as it continues to be the most targeted sector for cybercriminals.

 Hackers want medical data because it is worth a lot.
 A single chart on an electric health record sells for an estimated fifty dollars on the dark web, and credit card number for as low as one dollar each.
 Hence, it is quite evident that healthcare is an easy industry to exploit and taken advantage of.